that-ponderer/p-shell/README.md

 - 🪟 Built on **Niri** for maximum minimalism.

 > [!IMPORTANT]
-> Expect a few bugs, while I try to keep it as moduler as possible its still based
+> Expect a few bugs.
+While I try to keep it as modular as possible, it’s still
-> on my personal use.
+> based heavily on my personal use.

 # TODO: